 Nurses in this field have expertise in reviewing/auditing medical records and preparing medical chronologies.
 Their primary responsibilities include objectively organizing, reviewing, analyzing, and managing various medical records, focusing on producing a chronological summarization that includes complaints, claimed injuries, medical treatment rendered, and identification of missing records.
 LNCs utilize their nursing knowledge to offer expert insight into legal cases involving healthcare issues and may provide contextual information, write reports, or offer expert testimony.

 LNCs often work independently as freelance contractors (sometimes subcontractors) and enjoy the flexibility to set their own hours and choose clients.
 They can also seek careers at law firms and hospital risk management/compliance departments.
+For more information about what a legal nurse consultant is – check out this blog post from a fellow bedside nurse turned LNC!

 AntiSocial Nurses Club gear can be purchased at Crafty Cai